amper5and/node-google-voice/readme.md

 ### client.getCounts(callback)

-Every time `.get()` is used, the client's `unreadCounts` property is updated with the latest unread count for each label in Google Voice.
+Every time `.get()` is used, the `unreadCounts` property of the response gives information on the number of unread messages in each Google Voice label.
 There is also a `client.getCounts(callback)` method to do this manually.
 It takes one argument, `callback`:

 * callback (Function(error, counts)) where
 	* `error` (GoogleVoiceError)